2008 Summer Olympics torch relay: International and HK/Macau leg

 A union planned to protest at the relay for better living conditions.
 Hong Kong legislator Michael Mak Kwok-fung and activist Chan Cheong, both members of the League of Social Democrats, were not allowed to enter Macau.

 A Macau resident was arrested on April 26 for posting a message on cyberctm.com encouraging people to disrupt the relay.
 Both orchidbbs.com and cyberctm.com Internet forums were shut down from May 2 to 4.
 This fueled speculation that the shutdowns were targeting speeches against the relay.
 The head of the Bureau of Telecommunications Regulation has denied that the shutdowns of the websites were politically motivated.
-About 2,200 police were deployed on the streets, there were no interruptions.
+About 2,200 police were deployed on the streets, and there were no interruptions.

 Domestic (Mainland China) leg

 Mainland China: The torch returned to China for the first time since April.
 The torch arrived in Sanya, Hainan on May 4 with celebrations attended by International Olympic Committee (IOC) officials and Chinese big names like Jackie Chan.
 The entire relay through Mainland China was largely a success with many people welcoming the arrival of the torch along the way.